 By coville123 from Brockville, Ontario

 When you get a new bike (or new to you), write your name, address and the bike's serial number on the card.
 Roll it around a pencil, secure with elastic bands and drop into the frame.
-(The frame can be reached my removing the seat post.)
-If the ownership of the bicycle is ever in question, you will have proof that it belongs to you.

 If you purchase a new bike for your child, place his/her picture inside the handle bar before placing the grips on.
 If the bike is stolen and later recovered, remove the grip and there is your proof of who owns the bike.